-Figure 16: Coastal bluffs in Arrowsic, mapped by the Maine Geological Survey.
+Figure 17: Coastal bluffs in Arrowsic, mapped by the Maine Geological Survey.
 Green areas indicate stable bluffs, yellow are unstable.
-Arrowsic does not have any bluffs classified as "highly unstable."
+Arrowsic does not have any bluffs classified as highly unstable.

 Of greater concern are the number of properties and buildings that are likely to be cut off from access to the rest of the island or to the surrounding mainland.
-Based on a visual analysis, under 1.6 feet of SLR, 41 buildings and 40 parcels will be cut off by road inundation.
-Under a 3.9-foot scenario, 84 buildings and 86 parcels will be cut off from accessing the mainland.
+Based on a visual analysis, at 1.6 feet of SLR above HAT, the island will be cut off from the mainland at high tide.
+See Figure 18 for a map of roads affected by sea level rise.
 This threatens the ability of people to access services, medical care, and basic food and supplies.
 This does not consider additional flooding due to storm surge.

-Arrowsic has almost 5 miles of bluffs, three miles of which are classified as "unstable" by the Maine Geological Survey.
-Figure 15 shows a map of these bluffs, with those classified as "stable" shown as green and the unstable bluffs highlighted in yellow.
+Arrowsic has almost 5 miles of bluffs out of about 50 miles of shoreline, three miles of which are classified as "unstable" by the Maine Geological Survey.
+Figure 16 shows a map of these bluffs, with those classified as stable shown in green and the unstable bluffs highlighted in yellow.
 32 These unstable bluffs could represent areas where SLR increases the risk of rapid erosion.
 This is especially important in areas where buildings or infrastructure are near the bluffs and could be impacted.

-In areas with salt marshes adjacent to coastal bluffs, whether those bluffs are stable or not, there is a risk that the bluff could prevent the salt marsh from migrating inland as sea levels rise.
-Especially in areas with unstable bluffs, erosion could deposit sediment on the marshes.
+In areas with salt marshes adjacent to coastal bluffs, whether those bluffs are stable or not, there is a risk that the bluff could prevent the salt marsh from migrating inland as the sea level rises.
+In areas with unstable bluffs, erosion could deposit sediment on the marshes.
 The effect of sedimentation is unclear, because while it could smother the marsh vegetation, it could also help elevate the marsh.33

-What's a coastal bluff?
+What is a coastal bluff?